CodWurl/AT-ToDo-List-Full-Stack/README.md

 Mongo DB Atlas (cloud)
 Mongoose

-###Technical Information:
+### Technical Information

 To get started, open a terminal and use the node package manager (npm) to install all necessary modules and dependencies defined in package.json.
-If npm gives you errors when you first try to install npm try using the "cd" commandinto the directory folder.
+If npm gives you errors when you first try to install npm try using the "cd" command into the directory folder.

 cd AT-ToDo-List-Full-Stack
 npm install

-###Issues:
+### Issues: